Sony A1 II: two-minute review

 - New BC-ZD1 charger and VG-C5 grip (sold separately)

-The Sony A1 II will go on sale from late November 2024 with a list price of $6,500 / £6,300.
+The Sony A1 II went on sale from late November 2024 with a list price of $6,500 / £6,300 / AU$10,989.
 That's a fraction lower than the launch price of the A1 from all the way back in 2021.
-In one sense that's commendable on Sony's part, but on the other hand the market has changed, and the A1 series has now has accomplished rivals that offer perhaps 90% of the all-round package but cost about 50% less.
-Sony needed to be aggressive with its pricing, and it has been to an extent, but the Nikon Z9 in particular looks very reasonable by comparison.
+In one sense that's commendable on Sony's part, but on the other hand the market has changed, and the A1 series has now has accomplished rivals that offer perhaps 90% of the all-round package but cost much less.
+Sony needed to be aggressive with its pricing, and it has been to an extent, but the Nikon Z9 in particular looks very reasonable by comparison and the Nikon Z8 and Canon EOS R5 Mark II are cheaper still.

 Sony A1 II: specs